miketommus/FATools_dev/dev-notes-FATools.md

 ## calc_gc_response_factor()

 Function takes cross-tab file of peak area results from external standards and creates an array containing FA names & RF.
-* This function is working, but it's not spiting out a dataframe with the correct colnames or data types.
+* This function currently sorts all concentrations and peak areas before it's calc.
+Should prob add error checking to ensure that all external standards are in order.

 ```r
 # Make example peak area results